-We are grateful for the people who have been engaged in the Wild Moon organization so far.
-Since the Wild Moon was found, a changing team of passionate people held the Wild Moon experiences and put their energy into all the things, needs and tasks that went along with it.
-Each person is part of the path that led the Wild Moon to what it is now.
+We are grateful for the people who have been engaged in the Wild Moon organisation so far.
+Since the Wild Moon was found, a changing team of passionate people held the experiences and put their energy into all the things, needs and tasks that went along with it.
+Each of these persons is part of the path that led the Wild Moon to what it is now.

 I am called Fenja and part of the Wild Moon team since 2014.
 I love spending time in nature.
 Besides watching wild animals, tracking and experiencing wild and simple clan living, I’m especially excited about taking explorationwalks by following my intuition and curiosity.
 I’ve got a big drive to learn about nature and natural relations, inner processes and myself and cherish nature as a mirror of ourselves.
 In 2013/14 I was immersed in the nomadic Guardian Wilderness Guide Program at Teaching Drum Outdoor School.
 During that time, a deep feeling of unconditionally being home in nature settled inside, which became one of the biggest gifts for my life.
 In addition to my bachelor’s degree in environmental education, I completed a wilderness pedagogy qualification in 2012 and have been working in various related contexts since.
 I’m currently continuing my education in holistic coaching for self-awareness.
 The Wild Moons are a heartfelt project because pretty much all my passions and what really matters to me come together in these immersions.
 I am happy about the opportunity to share this experience with anyone who feels called or drawn to join a Wild Moon!